-Why is there so much pressure from society for a divorced woman to fall in love again, or even WANT to fall in love again?
+My friends, family and society, in general are putting dating pressure on me.
+Why is it almost expected that a divorced woman fall in love again, or even WANT to fall in love again?
 Isn’t that what got us into trouble last time?!

 I can only try to give you a helpful answer based on my experience as a divorced woman, and what’s so strange about your question is that I have found just the opposite.
-In other words, I don’t feel society putting any pressure on me to get remarried at all.
-Then again, I am 49 years old and I have kids.
-Maybe society has given up on me, thrown in the towel and chalked me up to ending up an old maid.
+I don’t feel dating pressure from society at all.
+Then again, it might be different for people who are a lot older (like me!)
+Maybe society has given up on me, thrown in the towel and chalked me up to an old lady.

-Perhaps society is hopeful for a divorced woman in her 20’s or 30’s to fall madly in love again and forget all about her short marriage that didn’t take—as if it’s a glitch in life that no one, including her will ever remember.
+Perhaps family, friends and society are putting dating pressure on you because they are hopeful for a divorced woman in her 20’s, 30’s or 40’s to fall madly in love again and forget all about her short marriage that didn’t take—as if it’s a glitch in life that no one, including her will ever remember.
 Some call a short marriage a mulligan, a free do-over.
 That makes sense to me.
 I meet people all the time in their 40s, 50’s, and even older, who tell me that they were married and divorced very young and had kids with their now husband, who they have been with for two or even three decades.

 What strikes me as notable in your question is how you phrase it: or even WANT to fall in love again?

-Honestly, I think the only person putting pressure on you is YOU.
+Honestly, I think the only person putting dating pressure on you might be YOU.
 And what I want to say is take that bad boy off of you!!
-No one expects or wants you to fall in love again unless YOU want that.
+The only person who you should care about YOU and what YOU want.

 I think people around us–our friends and family and people who care about us want us to be happy.
 Sadly enough, most equate happiness with being married, so maybe that’s what you’re feeling.

-My question for you is, (and you should ask yourself this:) why are you putting that pressure on yourself?
+My question for you is, (and you should ask yourself this:) why are you putting dating pressure on yourself?
 That’s something you need to explore within.

 The clincher in your question is your follow up question: Isn’t that what got us into trouble last time?